dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SNOMED_BROWSER_FEATURE_SUMMARY.md

 ### Dual-Endpoint Strategy

-The Snowstorm client uses two different endpoints:
+The Snowstorm client uses two different endpoints with optimized caching:

 1. **`/MAIN/concepts?ecl=...`** - For ECL filtering
    - Supports Expression Constraint Language
    - Returns basic concept info (ID, FSN, PT)
    - Used for browsing by semantic tag
+   - **NEW: Returns `searchAfter` token for next page caching**

 2. **`/browser/MAIN/descriptions?term={conceptId}`** - For term fetching
    - Returns ALL descriptions for a concept
    - Includes FSN, PT, and all synonyms
    - Includes acceptabilityMap for term type detection

+**Token-Based Pagination Flow:**
+1. Load page N ¡æ Receive concepts + `searchAfter` token
+2. Cache token ¡æ `_pageTokenCache[N+1] = token`
+3. Click "Next" ¡æ Use `_pageTokenCache[N+1]` directly
+4. Load page N+1 with 1 API call (instead of N+1 calls)

 ### Pagination Strategy

 - Uses Snowstorm's cursor-based pagination (`searchAfter` tokens)
+- **NEW: Token Caching for Efficient "Next" Navigation**
+  - When a page is loaded, the `searchAfter` token for the NEXT page is cached
+  - Clicking "Next" uses the cached token to jump directly to that page (no re-fetching from beginning)
+  - "Previous" and "Jump to Page" still require pagination from beginning (tokens cached during traversal)
+  - Cache is cleared when domain changes
-- Accumulates concepts until reaching requested offset + limit
+- Accumulates concepts until reaching requested offset + limit (for non-cached pages)
 - Applies Skip/Take for UI pagination
 - Estimates total pages (refined as user browses)

+**Performance Impact:**
+- **Before:** Clicking "Next" on page 101 required fetching pages 1-101 (1,010 API calls)
+- **After:** Clicking "Next" on page 101 requires 1 API call (using cached token)

 ### Existence Check Algorithm